nus-cs1010/2324-s1/docs/pe1.md

    You will use a terminal to `ssh` into your allocated PE nodes to take the practical exam.

-    You can only access the PE nodes for examination through either SoC VPN or tunnels through sunfire.
+   You can only access the PE nodes for examination via SoC VPN or through SoC network.

 ### 2.2 Proctoring Protocol